cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ### Summary of Changes

+* Item A1 changed from

+    > In the past 24 hours, **have you or anyone in your household** had any of
+    > the following:

+    to

+    > In the past 24 hours, have **you or anyone in your household** experienced
+    > any of the following:
 * Item A2 changed to specify "fever, along with at least one other symptom in the above list" rather than simply "at least one symptom."
 * Item A3 changed from